-The Story of Led Zeppelin’s Final U.K. Shows With John Bonham
+When Led Zeppelin Played Their Final U.K. Shows With John Bonham

-Following the tragic death of Robert Plant‘s son Karac in 1977, Led Zeppelin took some time away from the spotlight — and even came very close to breaking up.
+Led Zeppelin took some time away from the spotlight following the tragic death of Robert Plant's son Karac in 1977, and even came very close to breaking up.
 But they re-emerged on Aug.
 4, 1979, by performing at the Knebworth Festival in Hertfordshire, directly north of London.

 The group was preparing to release In Through the Out Door and decided, in typical Zeppelin style, to turn it into a big event.
 Led Zeppelin hadn’t performed on British soil since five dates at London’s Earls Court Arena in May 1975, and the demand for tickets was so great that a second show was added for Aug.
 11.